kyma-project/kyma-companion/README.md

 poetry poe lint
 ```

-Alternatively, you can also do it with `ruff check` directly,
-where Ruff may have a different version in a different virtual environment.
+Alternatively, you can also do it with `ruff check` directly, where Ruff may have a different version in a different virtual environment.

-Linting errors can be fixed with the following command, which by default applies only the safe fixes:
+Linting errors can be fixed with the following command, which applies only the safe fixes by default:

 ```bash
 poetry poe lint-fix